Google increases user privacy controls

-SAN FRANCISCO(Reuters) - Google increased privacy controls for users and rolled out a website on Monday that answers frequently asked questions in response to increasing concern over how the search giant collects and uses its massive amounts of data.
+SAN FRANCISCO, June 1(Reuters) - Google increased privacy controls for users and rolled out a website on Monday that answers frequently asked questions in response to increasing concern over how the search giant collects and uses its massive amounts of data.

 Users have been able to control certain privacy settings for months or years, such as whether to save web browser and location history, which is also used in targeted advertising.